Same-day Filing

 Delaware might be known as the Incorporation Capital of the U.S. thanks to its corporate case law, but it’s most suited to multi-national corporations.
 However, companies pay state corporate tax, personal income, and franchise taxes.
 They also face higher annual renewal fees than most states, and the state has regulations compelling information disclosure.

 On the other hand, Wyoming has no state corporate tax, personal income tax, or franchise tax.
 Wyoming’s filing and annual renewal fees are economical, and the state doesn’t require share certificates.
-Most importantly, the owners and managers of a business are not listed, providing anonymous ownership, and the state protects attorney-client privilege.
+Most importantly, the owners and managers of a business are not listed, providing anonymous ownership.
 Wyoming also extends the corporate veil offering the most protection of all states.

 By creating a Wyoming LLC, you can get the desired anonymity in another state because you can use that LLC as the listed owner of your general contracting business.
 However, not all states support the double setup.